samanthakiara/Effects-of-Dredging-Related-Sedimentation-on-Larval-Settlement/README.md

 Since the GLM for partial metamorphosis did not perform well, the raw data was plotted and interpreted instead (Figure 8).

-For swimming and mortality, there was no effect of sediment (p > 0.05).

 Table 3, 4, and 5 from this thesis were created in excel and used to generate Figure 4 and Figure 5.
 Table 7 was created in excel and used to generate Figure 7.